nextauthjs/next-auth/www/docs/options/adapter.md

 ---
 id: adapter
-title: Adapter
+title: Database Adapters
 ---

 An "*Adapter*" in NextAuth.js is the thing that connects your application to whatever database or backend system you want to use to store data for user accounts, sessions, etc.

-*Adapters are considered advanced usage are are not fully documented yet.*
+*The **adapter** option is currently considered advanced usage intended for use by NextAuth.js contributors.*

 ## TypeORM (Default)